 The motocross jumping exhibition was excellent.
 Wow!
 Could the bikers ever jump!
 This event complemented the other elements of the show nicely and was a great addition.
 It added a bit of diversity and a different kind of action.

 More Monster Truck Competitions

-Next came the finale – the freestyle competition – where each of the trucks got about a minute to show off their finest skills.
+Next came the finale – the freestyle competition – where each of the truck drivers got about a minute to show off their finest skills.
 This event featured jumps, balancing acts and even a full flip by one of the trucks!
 This round was definitely the highlight of the night!

-Throughout the evening, after each event, audience members got the chance to give competitors a score out of 10 using their phones via an online website.
+Throughout the evening, after each event, the audience got the chance to give competitors a score out of 10 using their phones via an online website.
 Moments later the result was announced based on the average of everyone’s opinion.
 At the end of the night the results were tallied and the winner announced.
-At our event first place went to Grave Digger.
+At our event, first place went to Grave Digger.

-Two hours and ten minutes after the event started, everything was over.
+Two hours and 10 minutes after the event started, everything was over.
 It was a fun and exciting 130 minutes!
 We had a great time and thoroughly enjoyed the experience!